-- changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - competitive conditions in our industry; - changes in the long-term supply of and demand for crude oil and natural gas; - our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet; - actions taken by our customers, competitors and third-party operators; - changes in the availability and cost of capital; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - the effects of future litigation; and - other factors discussed in this prospectus.
+- · changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - · competitive conditions in our industry; - · changes in the long-term supply of and demand for crude oil and natural gas; - · our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet; - · actions taken by our customers, competitors and third-party operators; - the deterioration of the financial condition of our customers;

+- changes in the availability and cost of capital; - · operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - · the effects of future litigation; and - · other factors discussed in this prospectus.

 If one or more of these risks or uncertainties materialize or if underlying assumptions prove incorrect, our actual results may vary materially from those anticipated, estimated, projected or expected.
-When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus or incorporated by reference herein, including those described in the "Risk Factors" section of our most recent Annual Report on Form 10-K and, to the extent applicable, our Quarterly Reports on Form 10-Q and Current Reports on Form 8-K. The risk factors and other factors included in this prospectus or incorporated by reference herein could cause our actual results to differ materially from those contained in any forward-looking statement.
+When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus or incorporated by reference herein, including those described in Item 1A "Risk Factors" in Part I of our most recent Annual Report on Form 10-K, Item 1A "Risk Factors" in Part II of our Quarterly Report on Form 10-Q filed for the quarterly period ending after our most recent annual report and our future annual, quarterly and other reports that are incorporated by reference into this prospectus, as such information may be amended or supplemented by any future filings with the SEC.
+The risk factors and other factors included in this prospectus or incorporated by reference herein could cause our actual results to differ materially from those contained in any forward-looking statement.

 All forward-looking statements included in this prospectus and the documents we incorporate by reference herein are expressly qualified in their entirety by these cautionary statements.
-Forward-looking statements speak only as of the date of this prospectus or, in the case of forward-looking statements contained in any document incorporated by reference, the date of such document, and we expressly disclaim any obligation or undertaking to update these statements to reflect any change in our expectations or beliefs or any change in events, conditions or circumstances on which any forward-looking statement is based.
+Forward-looking statements speak only as of the date of this prospectus or, in the case of forward-looking statements contained in any document incorporated by reference, the date of such document, and we expressly disclaim any obligation or undertaking to update these statements to reflect any change in our expectations or beliefs or any change in events, conditions or circumstances on which any forward-looking statement is based